roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-04 ****** byTheTalkMan© Both girls spoke quickly, voices panicked and slurring as they tried to tell me what happened.
+Both girls spoke quickly, voices panicked and slurring as they tried to tell me what happened.
 Listening to their drunken ramblings and using my deductive skills, I figured out what happened quickly.

  Both girls had gotten drunk and were racing down the hall.
 One of them didn't realize that she actually had to, you know, stop, so she had slammed into the waist-high window, her arms and head going through it.